taviso/wslcompat/README.md

 ## File Locking

-The file locking primitives available on WSL1 is extremely limited.
+The file locking primitives available on WSL1 are extremely limited.

-This library makes an attempt to improve the consistency of locking primitives.
+This library makes an attempt to improve the consistency of locking, but does so by mapping all lock types onto the one reliable locking mechanism.

 For further discussion on the problem please see [LOCKS.md](LOCKS.md).

 ## Future

+### Polyfills

 We can polyfill these in future.